chainreactors/urlfounder/README.md

   <a href="#urlfounder-go-library">Library</a> •
 </p>

 `urlfounder` is a url discovery tool that returns valid urls for domain, using passive online sources.
+If you need to actively fuzzing  http directory/file, [spray](https://github.com/chainreactors/spray) is the best choice.

 # Features